mne-tools/.github/CODE_OF_CONDUCT.md

 ## Modifications to these Guidelines

 These guidelines may be amended from time to time.
-Your agreement to comply with the guidelines will be deemed agreement to any changes to it.
+Continued engagement with MNE-Tools projects implies your agreement to the current state of these guidelines in force at the time.
 Changes to these guidelines are logged [here](https://github.com/mne-tools/.github/commits/main/CODE_OF_CONDUCT.md).